 Scheduling will always be a challenge, even if you use all of these techniques.
 Patients will get delayed in traffic, urgent cases will take priority, and some patients won’t show because they forgot.
-While the U.S. healthcare system around $150 billion each year due to missed appointments, it’s entirely possible to avoid contributing to that number with smart scheduling practices.
+While the U.S. healthcare system loses around $150 billion each year due to missed appointments, it’s entirely possible to avoid contributing to that number with smart scheduling practices.

 Scheduling patients effectively is important to delivering care.
 The steps you take now will have a dramatic effect on how efficiently you run your practice and on how satisfied patients are with the care they receive.